Sport Assignments: Football

-Dan Watson, who is currently in his ninth season with the University of Delaware athletics training staff, was promoted to the position of Assistant Director of Athletics for Athletic Training and Head Athletic Trainer in September, 2013.
+Dan Watson, who is currently in his 11th season with the University of Delaware athletic training staff, was promoted to the position of assistant director of athletics for athletic training and head athletic trainer in September, 2013.

-Watson earned his degree in athletic training with honors from the University of Delaware in 1995 after serving for three years as a athletic training student and working with the UD football, men's lacrosse, women's soccer, and baseball programs.
+Watson earned his degree in athletic training with honors from the University of Delaware in 1995 after serving for three years as an athletic training student and working with the UD football, men's lacrosse, women's soccer, and baseball programs.
 He moved on to the University of Virginia where he earned his master's degree in education, athletic training, and sports medicine in 1996.

 He began his career at Hampden-Sydney (Va.)
 College as a graduate assistant in 1995-96 before moving on to Yale University in New Haven, Conn. where he served as assistant athletic trainer, working with the football, ice hockey, and track and field programs from 1996-99.

 Watson moved on to Rutgers University in 1999 and served with the Scarlet Knights athletics program for five years before returning to Delaware.
 While at Rutgers, he worked with the men's soccer, wrestling, baseball, and track and field programs and also had teaching duties within the athletic training field.